Death, Honour & The Monarch

 "She incarnated (the monarchy's) psychologically central role as the supreme nanny-figure in a doting nanny state, peopled by overgrown school children still reluctant to leave the nursery."

 Good taste is said to dictate that we not find fault with the newly deceased.
-But if little that was not commendable about Elizabeth Bowes-Lyon, the mother of our head of state, was to be heard following her recent death, the institution that she represented was another matter.
+But if little that was not commendable about Elizabeth Bowes-Lyon, the mother of our head of state, was to be heard following her death in 2002, the institution that she represented was another matter.

 At first sight the death and burial of the Windsor matriarch seems to have left Britain's monarchists, both the religiously monarchist and the pragmatists, reassured.
 An NOP poll suggesting a fall to 12 percent in those favouring abolition and perhaps 1 million people turning out to watch the funeral procession helped.
 Ten million were reported to have watched the funeral on TV.